 Well, the growth in internet access across the country is definitely going to make a big difference.
-Over the past decade, internet access in the UK for 18-64 year olds has more than doubled – but an increase in smartphone useage helps too.
+Over the past decade, internet access in the UK for 18-64 year-olds has more than doubled – but an increase in smartphone usage helps too.
 Users are able to review and communicate with their matches at anytime, from anywhere.
 More than half of online daters (52%) now use a smartphone to interact with their online dating service, and one in three use a tablet computer.

 How popular is online dating?

 It’s more popular than ever before.
 In fact, our research shows that two thirds of people in the UK would use online dating if they became single in the future.
 We understand that it can sometimes be difficult to meet people outside of your social circles and work colleagues.
 Online dating gives you the opportunity to meet someone completely new.
 Our report reveals that the number of relationships starting between colleagues and close friends has dropped from 18% to 12% since 2007.